looking within: are you the one who abandons others?

 What is abandoholism?

-You’ve heard of food-oholism, work-oholism, shop-oholism & of course, alcoholism.
+You’ve heard of food-oholism, work-oholism, shop-oholism and of course, alcoholism.
 Now here comes another, most insidious, addictive pattern – aband-oholism.

 Abandoholism is a tendency to become attracted to unavailable partners.
 Many abandonment survivors are caught up in this painful pattern.

 Abandoholism is similar to the other ‘oholisms, but instead of being addicted to a substance, you’re addicted to the emotional drama of heartbreak.
-You pursue hard-to-get partners to keep the romantic intensity going & to keep your body’s love-chemicals & stress hormones flowing.
+You pursue hard-to-get partners to keep the romantic intensity going and to keep your body’s love-chemicals and stress hormones flowing.

 ws_line.gif